 New gTLDs are the approximately 1,400 extensions that are joining the likes of .COM, .EDU, and .ORG over the course of the coming months.

 The idea behind new gTLDs was to open up additional space in which companies could innovate – for example, by creating new communities of Internet users around a particular brand, product, service, or interest.
 New gTLDs have also been created to expand consumer choices. “.BRAND” TLDs will be safe, trusted places because their authenticity will be verifiable and the brand will control security and content throughout the entire domain.
 In many cases, new gTLDs will offer more intuitive domain names that will be easier for consumers to locate.
 A lot of the best, most intuitive second-level names (the text to the left of the dot) are already taken in .COM, but there’s still plenty of room left for creative domain names (and sometimes, domain name holders will sell their domain name to an interested buyer).

 No. All current gTLDs will remain as viable web addresses.
 Many companies did not apply for new gTLDs, so their main websites will remain in the old gTLDs.
 Many Internet users may prefer to use the previously launched gTLDs with which they are familiar.

 A whole new world of Internet sites is opening up for you to explore.
 You may join communities of people who share your interests.
-Navigating will be easier if the brand or subject matter you are looking for has a new gTLD.
+Navigating may be easier if the brand or subject matter you are looking for has a new gTLD.
 You can be certain the content on a branded gTLD will be authentic and the site will be secure because brand owners want their customers to have good online experiences.
 You will also have to exercise caution on unbranded gTLDs to avoid fraud, scams, phishing expeditions, etc., which will certainly find their way into the new space as they have in the current space.